List of EastEnders characters introduced in 1995: Sarah Hills

-Sarah Hills, played by Daniela Denby-Ashe appears between 1995 and 1999.
+Sarah Hills, played by Daniela Denby-Ashe, appears between 1995 and 1999.
 Sarah is the daughter of Irene (Roberta Taylor) and Ted Hills (Brian Croucher).
 Sarah arrives on Albert Square with her dad Ted and brother Tony Hills (Mark Homer).
 Over a dinner party with her family, Ted is forced to admit that his business is in trouble when a boy was killed after falling off scaffolding and the boy's family was harassing them.
 Sarah is also rather troublesome shoplifting from various market stalls.
 This is noticed by Alistair Matthews (Neil Clark), a shop manager and religious cult leader who makes Sarah turn to religion to avoid being turned in to the police.
 Sarah finds God and becomes friends with local vicar Alex Healy (Richard Driscoll).
 She has sex with Robbie Jackson (Dean Gaffney) but is ashamed of what she has done and runs away to live rough on the streets.
 The fallout results in Ricky Butcher (Sid Owen), who finds Sarah in the aftermath, being questioned as a suspect and Sarah's father Ted attacking Robbie accusing him of raping her and landing him in hospital.
 When she returns home, her dad refuses to believe Robbie didn't rape her and Sarah is shocked to learn what he did to Robbie.
 Sarah moves in with her aunt, Kathy Mitchell (Gillian Taylforth), Kathy's husband Phil Mitchell (Steve McFadden) and her cousin Ben Mitchell (Matthew Silver).
 Kathy tries to get Sarah and Ted to make up, but Sarah is disgusted with her dad's violent behaviour.
 She reports her dad to the police for assaulting Robbie and Ted is arrested.
 When Sarah and Ted attempt to make amends, things go well until Sarah believes that Ted thinks he did the right thing.
 She also gets engaged twice, firstly to Joe Wicks (Paul Nicholls) and later to Matthew Rose (Joe Absolom).
 The former relationship ends when Joe has sex with Mary Flaherty (Melanie Clark Pullen) and the latter ends when Sarah finds out Matthew only wants her for sex.
 Sarah's last appearance is at Matthew's trial, when he is convicted of the murder of Saskia Duncan (Deborah Sheridan Taylor) in October 1999 – although the real killer is Steve Owen (Martin Kemp).
 She then leaves Walford to attend university.
 It has since been mentioned that Sarah reconciled with Joe several years later.

+In 2021, Melissa Sigodo from MyLondon called Sarah "troublesome" and opined that the character had a "dramatic exit".